-Introduction: Seeking for U.S. patent protection requires presence of features like novelty, non-obviousness, and usefulness in the invention.
-Another aspect of patent protection is Patent Novelty Search or Novelty Search which aims to dig out pre-existing knowledge for checking the uniqueness of the applicant’s invention.
-This sort of pre-existing knowledge search in a particular technical field is known as prior art search, which is performed on behalf of any patent applicant.
+Patent Novelty Search aims to dig out pre-existing knowledge for checking the uniqueness of the applicant’s invention.
+This sort of pre-existing knowledge search in a particular technical field is known as prior art search.
+It is performed on behalf of any patent applicant.
 Patent novelty search basically focuses on a number of aspects:

-- It basically works for testing the novelty feature, since the non-obviousness feature is difficult to be claimed using limited chances of finding drafted set of documents.
+- It basically works for testing the novelty feature.
+Moreover, it’s difficult to claim non-obviousness feature by using the limited chances of finding drafted set of documents.

-- It aims to determine whether the invention or its main concept has previously been disclosed publicly, before the filing date or not.
+- You may know whether the invention or its main concept has previously been disclosed publicly.

 - It determines whether to pursue patent protection or not by checking for its novelty.